-Conduct a brief meeting with the employee to explain why he or she must undergo reasonable suspicion drug and alcohol tests.
+Conduct a brief meeting with the employee to explain why the employeehe or she must undergo reasonable suspicion drug and alcohol tests.
 Escort the employee to the collection site.
 DO NOT LET THEM DRIVE.

-Print name of first on-site Supervisor Employee Representative Signature DATE: Print name of second Supervisor Employer Representative
+Print name of first on-site Supervisor Employee Representative Signature DATE: Print name of second Supervisor Employer Representative Signature DATE: